Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 The final imagery to mention is that of the logo; created using DALL.E 2 - an image generating AI.
 The logo is the letter 'P' for Paolo with a dripping tap to reinforce the fact that he is a plumber.
 It was created by using the descriptive text of 'The letter P with a tap, digital art'. after putting it into a circle using CSS I think it looks very professional.
 ![alt text](/assets/images/paolo-logo.png)

+It is also worth noting the hover effects on the index and testemonial text elements which on hovering produce a soft grey border.
+This paired with the previously touched upon inage zoom effects help to create a more modern interactive feel for the website.

 ### Wireframes
 original index page wireframe